 About the Center

 The IES Abroad office is located in Surry Hills, an inner suburb of Sydney.
 It is immediately adjacent to the city center, known as the Central Business District, or CBD.
 At just a few blocks from Sydney’s central rail station, it is well connected to the rest of the city and surrounding areas.
 Commuting time, by bus, to the University of Sydney campus is 15 minutes and to the UNSW campus 20 minutes.
-The Macquarie campus is one hour away by train.
+The Macquarie campus is 45 minutes away by train.

 Kate Smart has been the Director of the Sydney programs since 2016.
 Kate has over 15 years of experience in International Education, including senior Study Abroad roles at Macquarie University, the University of Sydney, and University of New South Wales.